How to Create a Sustainable SEO Strategy in 2023

 Both are important.
 Poor rankings means a lack of visibility, and rankings without clicks won’t move the needle for your business.
 (A lack of clicks can signal to Google that your information is not relevant, as well.)

-SEO strategy throughout the purchase funnel
+7. Build SEO strategy into the conversion funnel

-Remember to consider the entire purchase funnel while developing your SEO strategy.
+Remember to consider the entire conversion funnel while developing your SEO strategy.
 Even if you manage a large online retail brand, ecommerce SEO should extend beyond products and category pages.
 Think about how your customers’ needs evolve throughout their journey.

-Map customer pain points to keywords
+Map customer pain points to keywords along the journey

 How can you effectively cover such a long and deep funnel when the customer journey may take months to complete?